bringhurst/pumpkin-pie/README.md

 3. Roll out the dough on parchment paper until 1/4 inch thickness.
 4. Insert crust into pie pan and trim/crimp edges.
 5. Blind bake at 350 F for 10 minutes (no pie weights should be needed).
-6. Wait until completely cooled before filling.
+6. Allow at least 10 minutes to cool before filling.

 # Filling